children at the beach

 Going on a Weekend Trip?
 Here’s How to Plan

 Taking a long weekend trip is less intense than an all-out two-week vacation, but it still requires some planning.
-If the trip is arranged beforehand, it is easier to be flexible with your schedule and to fully relax.
+If the trip is arranged beforehand, it is easier to be flexible with your schedule and to relax fully.
 So, before you head out on your long weekend trip, consider these points.

 1. Keep travel time proportional to trip time.